 Modern IP cameras have improved performance over analog cameras thanks to the development of innovative imaging technologies.
 IP cameras have high-performance features like wide dynamic range, optical zoom lenses, and on-board analytics to help security leaders efficiently meet their surveillance needs.

-While IP cameras offer a lot of security benefits, you need to know how to maintain it.
+While IP cameras offer a lot of security benefits, you need to know how to keep them secure.
 Doing so allows you to utilize the cameras while protecting the network from hackers.
 Here are a few tips to help you keep your working without the risk of getting hacked.

 Secure Your Network